amandeepmittal/amanhimself.dev/src/content/blog/setting-up-and-getting-used-to-gatsby.md

 ---
-title: "Gatsby.js - How to set up and use the React Static Site Generator"
+title: 'Gatsby.js - How to set up and use the React Static Site Generator'
 author: Aman Mittal
 pubDatetime: 2018-01-04T03:42:51Z
 slug: setting-up-and-getting-used-to-gatsby
 tags:
   - reactjs
-description: ""
+description: ''
 ---

 [Gatsby](https://www.gatsbyjs.org/) is a static site generator for React that released its first major version last month.
 It’s a tool that not only scaffolds projects (or websites) for you but claims that those sites are fast in performance.
 If you decide to use Gatsby you will be enjoying the power of the latest web technologies such as React.js, Webpack, and so on.